Ergonomics & Physics

 - Reset Position: Place your arm naturally on the desk.
 Do not bend your wrist.

-- Rotate Paper: Rotate the paper clockwise by 30° to 45°.
+- Rotate Paper: rotate the paper clockwise by 30° to 45°.
 Data from Teach Handwriting suggests this angle maximizes visibility while maintaining comfort.

 - Refactor Vision: You are now writing “up and to the right” relative to your body, but straight across relative to the paper.